-There is a real need for suitable accommodation to restore and maintain the Trust's collection, and to display those small artefacts that cannot be hired out to other museums and heritage railways.
-Plans are being advanced for a workshop and small museum at the Ribble Steam Railway in Preston - the preferred choice of the Trust's 2008/09 Feasibility Study.
-The Furness Railway Trust is now emerging as a major provider of heritage railway locomotives and rolling stock for hire, with the collection housed at various locations around the county with, it is hoped, a central base at Preston to carry out the restoration, overhaul and maintenance work.
+There has been a real need for suitable accommodation to restore and maintain the Trust's collection, and to display those small artefacts that cannot be hired out to other museums and heritage railways.
+A major workshop building has now been completed at the Ribble Steam Railway in Preston - the preferred choice of the Trust's 2008/09 Feasibility Study.
+The Furness Railway Trust is now emerging as a major provider of heritage railway locomotives and rolling stock for hire, with the collection housed at various locations around the county with a central base at Preston to carry out the restoration, overhaul and maintenance work.

 In September 2000 we completed a contract for the locomotive to appear in a starring role alongside Gwyneth Paltrow in her film "Possession", based on A. S. Byatt's award-winning novel (see photo, left).